 At the confluence of food safety and marketing, blue raspberry was born.

-In the natural world, no raspberry is anywhere close to the shade of electric blue that “blue raspberry” is.
-Most raspberries are red but there are some blue-ish raspberries.
+In the natural world, no raspberry looks or tastes anywhere close to “blue raspberry.”
+The “raspberry” flavor of blue raspberry was created as a combination of banana, cherry, and pineapple.
+As for its shade of electric blue, most raspberries are red but there are some blue-ish raspberries.
 The white bark raspberry, native to western North America, is a very dark (nearly black) shade of blue.
 So why do we have the flavor and color of blue raspberry?

 Red Number 2